Bonnee/timelapse/README.md

 # timelapse
 Create timelapses from IP cameras

-This repo's actions pull snapshots from an IP webcam and create a timelapse with the last 24h of footage.
+This repo's actions pull snapshots from an IP webcam every five minutes and then they create a timelapse with the last 24h of footage.